 Dorset HealthCare is responsible for all mental health services and many physical health services in Dorset, delivering both hospital and community-based care.
 We are the biggest provider of healthcare in Dorset, and our services continually evolve and develop to meet the needs of the local community.

-We serve a population of almost 700,000 people and employ around 5,000 staff, covering a wide range of expertise and specialisms.
+We serve a population of nearly 800,000 people and employ around 7,000 staff, covering a wide range of expertise and specialisms.
 Our staff provide healthcare at over 300 sites, ranging from village halls and GP surgeries to mental health inpatient hospitals and community hospitals - as well as in people's homes.

 Dorset HealthCare's services include:

 - Dorset's 12 community hospitals and minor injuries units

 - adult and children's community health services (physical and mental)